drewish/multivac/_posts/2014-09-08-double-issue.md

 <!-- -->

-> I did examine myself," he said.
+> "I did examine myself," he said.
 "Solitude did increase my perception.
 But here's the tricky thing—when I applied my increased perception to myself, I lost my identity.
 With no audience, no one to perform for, I was just there.
   There was no need to define myself; I became irrelevant.
 The moon was the